mlindgren/blog/content/2015-12-27-early-access-roundup.markdown

 items to help me out.
 Almost every other time I came across someone, if they had the means to kill me, they would, even when I was clearly not a threat and had nothing of value to them.
-If _Rust_ is any indication of what a real apocalypticdisaster would be like, I'm amazed that humanity made it out of the jungle in the first place.
+If _Rust_ is any indication of what a real apocalyptic disaster would be like, I'm amazed that humanity made it out of the jungle in the first place.

 Still, I think _Rust_ is pretty awesome.
 The construction system is